byteball/headless-obyte/README.md

 ```sh
 npm install
 ```
-If you want to accept incoming connections, set up a proxy, such as nginx, to forward all websocket connections on a specific path to your daemon running the relay code.
+If you want to accept incoming connections, you'll need to set up a proxy, such as nginx, to forward all websocket connections on a specific path to your daemon running this code.
 See example configuration for nginx in [byteballcore](../../../byteballcore) documentation.

 ## Run
 ```sh